 Outside RSR Partners

-As the founder and CEO of Global Sport 360, Joe advised businesses in the global sport industry on strategies and tactics to maximize innovation and talent.
+Joe graduated from the University of North Carolina at Chapel Hill and completed Harvard’s Advanced Management Program.
+He has held numerous board positions with for-profit and philanthropic organizations.
 He has been a member of Duke’s Fuqua Center of Leadership and Ethics Advisory Board, adjunct professor for Duke Sports Medicine Feagin Program, a member of the U.S. Olympic Committee’s Diversity and Inclusion Committee, and is a member of the U.K.-based Beyond Sport Advisory Board.
 He also serves as a special advisor to the Canadian Olympic Committee and to an international management consulting firm.
 He is a frequent media guest and college lecturer on “Leadership and the Future of Global Sport.”
 Additionally, he has been a frequent speaker and media guest on national and international television, radio, and online programs.
 He is based in Arizona, New York, and Connecticut.